azerothcore/acore-docker/README.md

 * **docker compose stop** : just stops the current running services
 * **docker compose restart** : restarts the current running services
-* **docker compose down** : stops and removes the containers.
+* **docker compose down --remove-orphans** : stops and removes the containers.
-* **docker compose down --rmi all -v** : ⚠️ stops, removes, and deletes EVERYTHING.
+* **docker compose down --rmi all -v --remove-orphans** : ⚠️ stops, removes, and deletes EVERYTHING.
 Including the volumes with the associated database ⚠️

 ### Update your services with latest images